St. Andrew Men’s Group

 Format of the Monthly Gathering

 One man acts as the master of ceremony.
-A free-will offering is taken up after breakfast.
-This free-will offering is intended to cover the out-of-pocket expenses for the breakfast Any extra funds not required to accommodate the next gathering are generally donated to the St. Vincent de Paul society.
+A free-will offering is taken up after breakfast which is intended to cover the out-or-pocket expenses for the breakfast.